Is Forminator not sending emails? If you’re not getting notifications, you could miss important contact form messages.

 The Force From Email setting is a powerful feature that forces every plugin or form to use the same sender.

 If you check these boxes, all of the plugins on your website will use the same From name and email.
-This overrides the ‘From’ details in each plugin or form settings.
+This overrides the ‘From’ details in the settings for each plugin or form.

 Some mailers need you to use this setting all the time.
 So if you’ve chosen a mailer that only allows you to use 1 From email address, the plugin will automatically turn this setting on and gray out the checkbox.